fallen-icarus/cardano-swaps/GettingStarted.md

 Creating a swap involves the following steps:
 1. Create your swap address.
+2. Calculate the hash of the swap's staking credential.
-2. Calculate the required beacon names to mint.
+3. Calculate the required beacon names to mint.
-3. Create the required beacon script redeemer.
+4. Create the required beacon script redeemer.
-4. Create the required swap datum for each swap.
+5. Create the required swap datum for each swap.
-5. Submit a transaction that creates the swaps.
+6. Submit a transaction that creates the swaps.

 ##### Creating your swap address
 ```bash